cheprasov/ts-cv/README.md

 I have great experience in the best and the most successful companies, such as Badoo, Topface and StarLine, where I worked on highload projects in a key department of internal development.

-I have been working as programmer more then 12 years, and I have knowledges for development of any system completely from simple websites to really complex systems requiring a high level of security (as Currency Solutions Company), and highload systems (as Badoo and Topface).
+I have been working as programmer more then 12 years with PHP and JavaScript, and I have strong knowledges of development complex systems requiring a high level of security, highload and tests.
+Of course, I have commercial experience as Backend (PHP, MySql, Redis, ) and Frontend (JavaScript, React, Native JS, ES6, jQuery, HTML5, CSS3, LESS) developer in success companies.

 ## Skills
 - PHP 5/7 (Highload, PHPUnit, Zend Framework)
+- JavaScript (Native, React, ES5/ES6, jQuery, Node.js, Grunt)
 - MySql, Redis, Memcached, ZooKeeper
+- HTML5, CSS3, LESS
+- Golang, LUA
 - Nginx, Docker, Unix, Ansible, AWS, Apache
-- JavaScript (Native, ES5/6, jQuery, ReactJS, Node.js, Grunt)
-- Golang, LUA
-- HTML, CSS, LESS
-- Graphite & Grafana, ElasticSearch & Kibana
 - Git, GitHub, Gitlab, SVN, JIRA
 - OOP, MVC, SOA, SOLID, TDD, BDD, Microservices, REST, APIs
+- Graphite & Grafana, ElasticSearch & Kibana
 - Agile, Scrum

 ## My requirements